SixArm/venn/README.md

 ### Except a.k.a.
 First

-Set theory (A except B) a.k.a.
+Set operation (A except B) a.k.a.
 (A - B)

-Print lines that are only in the first input.
+Print lines that are solely in the first input.

 Synonyms: